SyedMisbahGit/aangan/docs/CONTRIBUTING.md

 College Whisper (Aangan) is a real-time, AI-augmented campus social platform.
 It features Dreamy Courtyard UX, zone-based emotional engagement, and AI whispering.
 The codebase is modular, with a React frontend and Node.js/Express backend.
 - Each whisper is now associated with a user/guest via a `guestId` (anonymous ID), enabling personal whisper history ("My Whispers") even for anonymous users.
 - Contributors should ensure guestId is handled in backend, frontend, and tests for any whisper-related changes.
+- The Lounge/Listen view now includes ambient presence avatars, a poetic presence line, and always preloads real whispers or shows a poetic fallback.
+Whisper cards display an AI reply footer for user feedback.
+Contributors should maintain these UX/QA standards in future features.

 ---